Amy and Isaac Post

 Around 1822 Isaac married Hannah Kirby, one of eight children of Jacob and Mary R. Seaman Kirby who lived in Jericho, Long Island.
 On February 20, 1823, Hannah bore a daughter, Mary H. Post, in Westbury, Long Island.
 Both the Posts and Kirbys were farming families and Isaac followed this livelihood when he moved Hannah and Mary in May of 1823 to the township of Scipio in southern Cayuga Co., N.Y.

-Sometime around 1825 they had another child, possibly named Edmund, who lived for at least several years but died no later than 1837.
-Soon after her second child was born Hannah became seriously ill and died in 1827.
-Hannah's last illness was tended by Amy Kirby (b.
-Dec.
-20, 1802), her sister, who had helped Isaac and Hannah set up in Scipio in 1823.
-On Sept, 18, 1828, a little more than a year and a half after Hannah's death, Amy Kirby married Isaac.
+In March 1825, Isaac & Hannah had another child, a son named Edmund.
+Soon after Edmund's birth, Hannah became seriously ill and died in April 1827.
+Hannah's last illness was tended by Amy Kirby (born December 20, 1802), her sister, who had helped Isaac and Hannah establish themselves in Scipio in 1823.
+On September 18, 1828, a little more than a year and a half after Hannah's death, Amy Kirby married Isaac, becoming stepmother to Isaac and Hannah's children, Mary and Edmund.

+In January of 1843 Mary H. Post, Isaac and Hannah Kirby's daughter, married William R. Hallowell (1816 - 1882) and settled on Jones St., in Rochester.
 The second half of the 1840's and the passage of the Fugitive Slave Law at the start of the 1850's saw an increasing number of escaping slaves seeking shelter on their northern journey to freedom in Canada.
-The Posts’ house became a prominent Rochester station on the Underground Railroad, occasionally providing shelter for 12 to 15 fugitive slaves in one night.
+Both Mary's and Amy's houses were prominent Rochester stations on the Underground Railroad.
+Isaac and Amy's house somtimes provided shelter for 12 to 15 fugitive slaves in one night.
+The Posts were also very active supporters of Frederick Douglass, both in his publishing and lecturing activities, and in his attempts to open up the public schools and similar civic institutions in the Rocheater area to participation by black citizens.

 Isaac and Amy, along with R. D. Jones, John E. Robinson and George Willets, were among the original group of five people who first met regularly at the Foxs' house to investigate the source of the "Rochester Rappings".
 The Posts were soon convinced that they were in direct communication with the deceased of all historical periods and countries.
 Isaac and Amy became the principal mentors of the Fox sisters during the early part of their public careers, giving them advice, encouragement, and protection during the time the first public investigations were held.

-In 1882, on her 80th birthday, Rochester celebrated the contribution of Amy Kirby Post to the local community and the nation.
+In 1882, on her 80th birthday, Rochester celebrated the contribution of Amy Kirby Post to the local community and the nation, establishing a precendent that was later followed in the case of Susan B. Anthony on her 70th birthday and in the case of Mrs. Mary T. Gannett on her 75th birthday.
 Old age, however, or even the absence of Isaac who had died in 1872, did not slow down the reform activities of Amy Kirby Post.
-In 1887, she attended the convention of the Friends of Human Progress at West Junius near Waterloo in Seneca County, New York, to support an organization that she and Isaac had both been active in for many years.
+In 1887, she attended the convention of the Friends of Human Progress at West Junius near Waterloo in Seneca Co., N.Y., to support an organization that she and Isaac had both been active in for many years.
 Less than a year before her death in 1889, Amy attended the International Council of woman Suffragists at Washington, still working for a cause which epitomized the human spirit of both Isaac and Amy Kirby Post, Hicksite Quakers, free thinkers, Spiritualists, and active reformers of 19th century Rochester.